wptrainingteam/learn-wp-content/tutorials/fundamentals-01-the-wordpress-database.md

 ## Functions to interact with posts, comments, and users

-For the tables discussed so far, there are functions that you can use to interact with that table.
+For all WordPress database tables, there are functions that you can use to interact with that table.

 These functions form part of the WordPress Database API.

+All of these functions can be found by using the search feature in the WordPress developer documentation, under Code Reference.

 Generally, the functions that you can use to interact with the WordPress database all follow a similar pattern.